rerun-io/rerun-docs/docs/concepts/batches.md

 - Each Instance is identified within the Entity by its **"Instance Key"**.
 - When every Instance within an Entity has the same value for a component, that component is called a **"Splat"**.
 This is a common enough case that there is special handling for it.
+  For instance, you can set all the colors of a point cloud to the same color using a Splat.
 - During queries, a batch always has a **"Primary"** component.
 The primary component is what determines how many instances exist in the batch.